rhodemilk/mangamatcher1/README.md

 - Check backend logs for errors
 - Ensure manga data is loaded (check database)
 - Verify API endpoints are responding

+**Common Python/Flask issues:**
+- If you get "No module named 'flask_sqlalchemy'": Run `pip install Flask-SQLAlchemy`
+- If you get version conflicts: Try `pip install --upgrade -r requirements.txt`
+- If using Python 3.13+: Some packages might need latest versions

 ## 📄 License